Azimuth Quant

 CAGR sensitivity vs round-trip cost (bps)

-Costs are applied per-side (entry and exit).
+Costs are applied per leg/side.
 Round-trip cost = 2× per-side.

 Implementation Scenarios

-CAGR sensitivity to annual funding/swap rate (applied daily on btc_alloc).
+CAGR sensitivity to annual carry rate (applied daily on btc_alloc).

 Same comparison in log scale for readability across regimes.